-PCAF will grant up to one half of the total cost of the project.
-You must provide the remaining portion by supplying volunteer labour credited at $10 per hour, materials, or other allowable donations.
+PCAF will fund eligible expenses up to $10,000 in any one year.
+You must match the requested funds by contributing volunteer labour credited at $10 per hour, materials, or other allowable donations.
 To assist as many groups as possible throughout the province each year, grants are modest, averaging about $2,500 each.
-There is an annual limit of $10,000 per year per project.
 The total amount available over the life of a project is $20,000.

 What kind of activities are eligible?